MartinJeanne/ReactionTimer/README.md

 # reaction-timer
-Test your reflex by cliking as fast as you can on the screen when the website tells you !
+Test your reflex by clicking as fast as you can on the screen when the website tells you !

 ## Download